mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 also note the benefits to exploring games over other types of media projects, including their inherent interactivity and rules based systems, which facilitate the exploration of systems thinking and design approaches [@games_gamestar_2010; @tekinbas_gaming_2014; @games_design_2008].
 However, in order to foreground those elements, programming is dropped from the tool to reduce complexity. -->

 The work of constructionist researchers is foundational in the field programming education.
-Examples include the work of Papert pioneering LOGO, programmable LEGO drawing turtles [@papert_mindstorms; @papert_childrens_1993; @papert_turtles_2002], early research by Kafai on game programming by children [@kafai_minds_1994], and  innovations in creative computing by Resnick in the areas of physical computing [@resnick_digital_1998] and a more generalised multi-media authoring tool (called Scratch)[@resnick_reflections_2005].
+Examples include the work of Papert pioneering LOGO, programmable LEGO drawing turtles [@papert_mindstorms_1980; @papert_turtles_2002; @papert_childrens_1993], early research by Kafai on game programming by children [@kafai_minds_1994], and  innovations in creative computing by Resnick in the areas of physical computing [@resnick_digital_1998] and a more generalised multi-media authoring tool (called Scratch)[@resnick_reflections_2005].
 Kafai and Burke’s framing of CGD&P as _constructionist gaming_ reflects the dominance of this voice  within the field with many of the researchers undertaking work in this area identifying their work as following constructionist principles [@harel_caperton_toward_2010; @repenning_scalable_2010; @weintrop_computational_2016; @kynigos_children_2018].

 However, despite this influence, the ethos and theoretical underpinning of constructionism are difficult to locate precisely [@laurillard2020significance, p.29].
 This may in part be due to the varied interpretation of the concepts as an "epistemological paradigm, a learning theory and a design framework" [@kynigos_constructionism:_2015].
 This section situates the concerns of this thesis within the existing body of constructionist research before widening the focus to explore the principle strands within it.
 To achieve this, I will examine several strands of constructionist research, namely: design principles and pedagogical approaches, and engagement with social approaches to learning.